 Livorno — Tuscany's second-largest city — is home to one of Italy's largest cruise ports.
 The city's main Terrazza Mascagni square with its grand pavement and seafront promenade is a common meeting place for locals looking to relax.
 The 16th-century Old Fortress faces the harbour and sits at the entrance to the canal-lined Venezia district.
 Enjoy gourmet dishes and sample local seafood, which is said to be the best on the Tyrrhenian Coast.
 Head to Central Piazza Cavour or the car-free Via Ricasoli for shopping, try Via Magenta and pick up some quirky souvenirs, or stop by Via dei Pensieri's street market for a great selection of food, clothing, accessories, and homewares.
 If you're looking to travel further afield, Pisa is just a short drive away.

-Today your cruise comes to an end.
-Be transferred to the airport for your return flight back to the UK.
+Disembark in Civitavecchia and make your way to the airport for your flight back to the UK.